gbelwariar/Self-Made-Projects/README.md

 **Requirements** - Any C/C++ Compiler would work.<br/>
 **Design** - The projects are well commented and each project is accompanied with its respective Project Manual for convenience of the readers.<br/>
 **Implementation** - All projects are implemented using C/C++.
 I have planned to implement them in other languages like-Python in near future.<br/>
 **Testing/Debugging** - Several tests have been run on all the projects by generating random test cases.
-The projects have been published on [**GeeksforGeeks**](http://www.geeksforgeeks.org/) and is always at check by the heavy traffic of its readers.
 The test-case generators are included with their respective projects. <br/>
 One can also find all my Test Case Generator Programs and Sample Test Cases [**here**](https://github.com/gbelwariar/Self-Made-Test-Case-Generators)<br/>
+The projects have been published on [**GeeksforGeeks**](http://www.geeksforgeeks.org/) and is always at check by the heavy traffic of its readers.<br/>
 **Maintenance** -The projects are maintained from time to time.
 All suggestions are welcome on **gbelwariar@gmail.com**.<br/>